-- demonstrate the ability for sound reasoning and problem-solving by planning, documenting, implementing, testing, and executing computer solutions for business-related problems.
+- Demonstrate the ability for sound reasoning and problem-solving by planning, documenting, implementing, testing, and executing computer solutions for business-related problems.

-- demonstrate an understanding of basic business concepts by conducting system feasibility studies, evaluating and recommending software applications, and creating database solutions from user specifications.
+- Demonstrate an understanding of basic business concepts by conducting system feasibility studies, evaluating and recommending software applications, and creating database solutions from user specifications.

-- demonstrate the ability to apply knowledge of mathematics in the development of computer algorithms and solutions.
+- Demonstrate the ability to apply knowledge of mathematics in the development of computer algorithms and solutions.

-- write clear and concise technical documentation, user documentation, and needs analyses.
+- Write clear and concise technical documentation, user documentation, and needs analyses.

-- locate, research, analyze, and evaluate technical materials and professional technical resource organizations.
+- Locate, research, analyze, and evaluate technical materials and professional technical resource organizations.

-- effectively organize their thoughts, plan a presentation, and deliver oral presentations to an audience of their peers and instructors.
+- Effectively organize their thoughts, plan a presentation, and deliver oral presentations to an audience of their peers and instructors.

-- demonstrate the ability to be effective team members, whether in the workplace or in society, by learning how to work together and communicate with each other in order to create a computer solution or final project within a required timeframe.
+- Demonstrate the ability to be effective team members, whether in the workplace or in society, by learning how to work together and communicate with each other in order to create a computer solution or final project within a required timeframe.

-- discuss key ethical issues and global concerns in relation to the field of computer science, and their responsibility to this field as computer science professionals of the future.
+- Discuss key ethical issues and global concerns in relation to the field of computer science, and their responsibility to this field as computer science professionals of the future.

-- demonstrate the ability to research, identify, evaluate, analyze, select, and implement current technologies as appropriate in order to implement effective business solutions.
+- Demonstrate the ability to research, identify, evaluate, analyze, select, and implement current technologies as appropriate in order to implement effective business solutions.